 As hopeful as this clip was, I still found myself annoyed—not with Hurricane Harvey survivors, the Richard family, but with the circumstance.
 Because this scene and the results are all too familiar.

 Following the 2013 tornado that struck Moore, Oklahoma, the NAACP issued out a report advising that African Americans are less likely to be well prepared for natural disasters and are more inclined to be displaced and criminalized as a result.
 “Our socio-economic vulnerability is based on multiple factors, including pervasive lack of wealth to cushion us, oft-compromised quality of housing stock in many of our communities, our relative lack of mobility.”
-If you add that with the lack of urgency (if any) from the emergency response teams, then you’ll understand my annoyance to these situations.
+If you add the lack of urgency (if any) from the emergency response teams, you’ll understand my annoyance to these situations.
 But the aftermath and its effects towards my community isn’t anything new.

 - Impacted states from Illinois to Louisiana